 Cover the coated chicken with cling film and refrigerate for 10 minutes.

 Heat 1 cup of olive oil over medium heat.
 Deep-fry the coated chicken for 5 minutes.
 Be careful not to overcrowd the pan, otherwise, the chicken pieces might be glued together.
 If your pan is not large enough, divide the chicken into small batches (the cooking time for each batch is still 5 minutes).

 Make the sauce

-- Heat 1 tablespoon of olive oil over medium heat.
-Add ginger, garlic, and red pepper flakes.
+Heat 1 tbsp of olive oil over medium heat.
+Add 1/2 tsp ginger, 2 tsp garlic, and 1/2 tsp red pepper flakes.
 Stir.

-- Continue to add orange juice, soy sauce, apple cider vinegar, brown sugar, and oyster sauce to the pan.
+Continue to add 1/3 cup orange juice, 2 tbsp soy sauce, 1/2 tbsp apple cider vinegar, 1 tbsp brown sugar, and 1 tsp oyster sauce to the pan.
 Stir frequently until the mixture thickens.

-- Transfer the fried chicken back to the pan, toss to coat with the sauce.
-Add fresh orange slices to the pan, then turn off the heat.
+Transfer the fried chicken back to the pan, toss to coat with the sauce.
+Add 5 oz fresh orange slices to the pan, then turn off the heat.
 Stir.

-- Sprinkle some black sesame seeds and chopped leeks.
+Sprinkle some 1/2 tbsp black sesame seeds and 2 tbsp chopped leeks.
 Serve with hot steamed rice.

 (*) Only part of these ingredients will end up in the final product, and we have calculated nutritional values based on those amounts.
 The whole amount is needed for the coating and cooking process, but what actually ends up being consumed is 1 medium egg and 2 tablespoons of olive oil.